TNT Sports Reload - Episode 11Sep 26

 Over the years, he has developed significantly into one of the most well-rounded fighters on the roster, making great strides in his striking development first under the guidance of Henri Hooft at Sanford MMA and then with Trevor Wittman at ONX Sports.

-He has four wins by knockout in the UFC, picking up his first against Sergio Maroes in September 2017 before a two-year gap to his stoppage win over Colby Covington at UFC 245.
+He has four wins by knockout in the UFC, picking up his first against Sergio Moraes in September 2017 before a two-year gap to his stoppage win over Colby Covington at UFC 245.

-Usman’s UFC 261 KO of Jorge Masvidal is inarguably the best of his career, delivering a vicious right hand across the chops of his title rival that knocked “Gamebred” out cold for the first time in his UFC career.
+Usman’s UFC 261 KO of Jorge Masvidal is inarguably the best of his career, delivering a vicious right hand across the chops of his title rival that knocked “Gamebred” out cold for the first time in the UFC.

 Kamaru Usman: Height